Angélique Kidjo: Dance/club hits

-Kidjo's music has been remixed by famous producers including Norman Cook ("We We") and Tricky ("Agolo").
+Kidjo's music has been remixed by producers including Norman Cook ("We We") and Tricky ("Agolo").
 Several of her singles have reached the Billboard Dance/Club Play chart.
 In 1996, Junior Vasquez remixes of her song "Wombo Lombo" brought the song to Number 16.
 In 2002, King Britt remixes of her single "Tumba" helped the song reach Number 26.
 "Agolo" was remixed by Mark Kinchen, "Shango" was remixed by Junior Vasquez, and "Conga Habanera" was remixed by Jez Colin.

 "Salala" from, Djin Djin, was remixed in 2007 by Junior Vasquez and Radioactive Sandwich.

 "Move On Up" was remixed by Radioclit, the team from the Very Best.